What can we expect from the future of telehealth?

 That’s because, he says, virtual healthcare delivery is more convenient for the patient and more efficient for the provider.

-In fact, a study has shown that a telehealth of a patient is over 82.5% cheaper than a visit to an emergency room.
+In fact, one benefit is that a telehealth appointment with a patient is is cheaper than a visit to an emergency room.
 Marsden has invested healthily in telehealth weighing solutions, but where is the industry heading?
 This blog post investigates.